bracca95/libdataset/README.md

 If `dataset_mean` and `dataset_std` are set to null, the program will compute them and then it will quit the execution.
 Run the program again to train your model.

-## Model
-Models are supposed to be put in `src/models`.
-You can use ad additional subfolder; suppose that you need different implementations of few-show learning frameworks, such as ProtoNet and Siamese Network, you can create a subfolder `FSL` in the models directory, then put your `.py` file there.

-## Train/Test routines
-Train and test routines have to be inherited from the `TrainTest` abstract class in `src/train_test_routine.py`.